stevencpetersen/DataPeerAssessment/README.md

 * comboMeasurements.csv
 * tidyMeasurements.csv

-The contents of these files is described in the accompanying run_analysis.R code book, CodeBook.md.
+The contents of these files are described in the accompanying run_analysis.R code book, CodeBook.md.